 This method is privacy-aware, but does not lead to well-formed SSNs, because the identities of individual speakers are lost.

-4. Other methods: posting on Edgeryders before signup through a form
+4. Other methods: posting on Edgeryders before signup through an online form

 5. Other methods: one-on-one interviews

 For one-on-one interviews, two methods have been used.
 One is a more or less standard informed consent process.

 TODO: Link a resource with available evidence (email threads?).

 The second method re-uses the idea of questions that the interviewee must answer, and proposes the same questions that the consent funnel does, only in paper form.

 TODO: Collect the signed form and link to a resource where they can be found.

 6. Other methods: the interviewee posts her own interview as a topic